Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: A term description of definable functions

-We are now going to prove that, after adding some algebraic Skolem functions in the $RV$ sort, piecewise description of definable functions by terms is available.
+We are now going to prove that, after adding some algebraic Skolem functions in the $RV$ sort, a piecewise description of definable functions by terms will be available.
 We start with the concept of algebraic Skolem functions and algebraic Skolemization for algebraically bounded theories.
-For convenience, we remind the reader some necessary terminology.
+For convenience, we recall some necessary terminology.

 An $\mathcal{L}$-theory $T$ is called {\em algebraically bounded} if for every $\mathcal{L}$-formula $\phi(\bar{x},y)$ there is an integer $s_{\phi}$ such that for every model $M$ of $T$ and any tuples $\bar{a}$ from $M^{k}$ the set